rotationalio/rotational.io/content/en/privacy.md

 ### Third Party Disclosure

-We do not sell, trade, rent, or share your personal information with others without giving you advance notice.
+We will never sell personal information ever.
+We do not sell, trade, rent, or share your personal information with others.
 This excludes our hosting partners and service providers who help us operate our website, products, and services, as long as they agree to keep your information confidential.

-We do not provide non-personally identifiable visitor information for marketing purposes.
+Rotational does not and will not sell aggregated, non-personally identifiable data about our users or website visitors to 3rd parties for marketing purposes.

 ### Choices Users Have About How Rotational Uses and Discloses Information